Our approach

 Approach to Services

-Attachment Matters Counsellors use a developmentalist approach based on findings from attachment, neuro-scientific, and functional behaviourist, research.
+Attachment Matters Psychologists and Counsellors use a developmentalist approach based on findings from attachment, neuro-scientific, and functional behaviourist, research.
 We hold that the experiences individuals have from the point of conception, to around five years after birth, are initially processed in the brain at a sensory level, and combine with genetic elements to create neural pathways which link and activate different parts of the brain and body, including via the central nervous system.

 When similar experiences are repeated in the early years, neural pathways become reinforced, leading to increasingly strong links between certain perceptions, emotions, physical reactions, thoughts/cognitions, and behaviour.
 Strong links can then become habituated into automatic patterns of functioning, for better or worse, across later childhood, adolescence, and adulthood.